surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.47.2-dev.6 (2017/10/24)**
+**Version 3.47.2-b.1 (2017/10/25)**

 * *New Features*
 	* None
 * *Improvements*
-	* Updated "WPSSO extension" description text to "WPSSO Core extension".
+	* Renamed the "Default Product Currency" option to "Default Currency".
 	* The "Enable WP Excerpt for Pages" and "Enable WP Tags for Pages" options are now enabled by default.
-	* Renamed the "Default Product Currency" option to "Default Currency".
+	* Updated "WPSSO extension" description text to "WPSSO Core extension".
 * *Bugfixes*
 	* Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
 	* Fix to limit mentions in a Schema CollectionPage for a post object to only its first level / direct children.